 Consistent with the objectives of FY2000 and Beyond, the key criterion in evaluating proposals will be their prospective broader impact on faculty research and scholarship.
 The attraction of proposals that are innovative is obvious, but proposals that stabilize and strengthen existing projects could also be judged as high impact.
-Proposals should be submitted to Acting Associate Dean Steve Carr and will be considered on a rolling basis.
+Proposals should be submitted to Associate Dean Kathleen Blee and will be considered on a rolling basis.

 Dietrich School Direct Faculty Support Fund